Repeat offense DUI

 The maximum punishment for a 2nd offense doubles from a first to a fine of $2,000 and a jail sentence of 2 years.
 This maximum penalty also includes a second offense for driving while impaired by a dangerous controlled substance.
 If the defendant’s first conviction was within 5 years of the current DUI, then the defendant may be subject to a minimum mandatory jail sentence of five days.
 There are two important things to remember about minimum jail sentences for multiple convictions; first, the judge may not waive or suspend any part of the 5 day minimum jail sentence, and secondly the 5 year clock starts ticking on the day of the first offense conviction, and not the day of the offense.
 For example, if a defendant was arrested for a first back in 2006 but not convicted until 2008, then the 5 day minimum mandatory sentence will still apply despite the fact that the first arrest occurred 6 years ago.
 A 2nd conviction within 5 years also requires that a defendant undergo a mandatory comprehensive alcohol abuse assessment, and court ordered follow up treatment certified by the DHMH.
 Just like the minimum mandatory jail sentence, the treatment requirement for a repeat offender cannot be waived.

-A 2nd DUI may also have drastic impacts on a defendant ability to legally drive.
+A 2nd or subsequent DUI may also have drastic impacts on a defendant ability to legally drive.
 Not only does a conviction carry 12 points, but also the MVA has the power to conduct a review of a defendant’s driving record and initiate revocation proceedings.
 Just because a person has been charged with this crime does not mean that person will definitely serve jail time, and it does not mean that a person will automatically lose his or her drivers license.
 But the stakes are higher a repeat offender case, and it is recommended that anyone facing this charge retain an experienced lawyer.
-The Herbst Firm knows the state laws, and will relentlessly fight to keep their clients out of jail, and legally on the road.
+In recent years the legislature has increased the potential penalties for defendants facing third and fourth offenses for DUI and DWI, and now a third offense can carry up to 5 years in prison.
+Anyone charged with DUI or DWI in Maryland faces up to 10 years in prison if they have 3 or more prior impaired driving convictions anywhere in the country.
+The 10-year penalty may also apply to defendants who have prior convictions for homicide by vehicle or vessel, or causing life threatening injury by vehicle or vessel.
+Benjamin Herbst knows the state laws, and will relentlessly fight to keep his clients out of jail, and legally on the road.
 Contact our criminal lawyers today for a free consultation and let us start planning your defense immediately.